oleander/firecracker-rb/README.md

 ## UDP/TCP requests

-If you for want to define your own server or/and protocol you can do it using the [TCPScraper](https://github.com/oleander/firecracker/blob/master/lib/firecracker/tcp_scraper.rb) and [UDPScraper](https://github.com/oleander/firecracker/blob/master/lib/firecracker/udp_scraper.rb) classes.
+If you want to define your own server or/and protocol you can do this using the [TCPScraper](https://github.com/oleander/firecracker/blob/master/lib/firecracker/tcp_scraper.rb) and [UDPScraper](https://github.com/oleander/firecracker/blob/master/lib/firecracker/udp_scraper.rb) classes.

 The hash being passed is a [info_hash](http://wiki.theory.org/BitTorrent_Tracker_Protocol) string.